cyronp/Clicker-Simulator/README.md

 ## 🔃 How to start

-Open your terminal inside the project and run:
+Open your terminal inside the project and run the following command:
 ~~~javascript
 npm run dev
 ~~~